NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 One of Nix's primary use-cases is in addressing common difficulties encountered while packaging software, like *managing dependencies*.

-In the long term, Nix helps tremendously in alleviating that stress, but when *first* (re)packaging existing software with Nix, it's common to encounter missing dependencies preventing builds from succeeding.
+In the long term, Nix helps tremendously in alleviating that stress, but when *first* packaging existing software with Nix, it's common to encounter missing dependencies preventing builds from succeeding.

 In this tutorial, you'll create your first Nix derivations to package C/C++ software, taking advantage of the [`nixpkgs` `stdenv`](https://nixos.org/manual/nixpkgs/stable/#chap-stdenv) which automates much of the work of building self-contained C/C++ packages.